authzed/spicedb/docs/spicedb.md

       --datastore-credentials-provider-name string                            retrieve datastore credentials dynamically using ("aws-iam")
       --datastore-disable-watch-support                                       disable watch support (only enable if you absolutely do not need watch)
       --datastore-engine string                                               type of datastore to initialize ("cockroachdb", "mysql", "postgres", "spanner") (default "memory")
+      --datastore-experimental-cancel-draining                                enable sentinel-drain cancel handling for CockroachDB connection pools; disable to revert to pre-cancellation behavior (CockroachDB driver only) (default true)
       --datastore-experimental-column-optimization                            enable experimental column optimization (default true)
       --datastore-follower-read-delay-duration duration                       amount of time to subtract from non-sync revision timestamps to ensure they are sufficiently in the past to enable follower reads (CockroachDB and Spanner drivers only) or read replicas (Postgres and MySQL drivers only) (default 4.8s)
       --datastore-gc-interval duration                                        amount of time between passes of garbage collection (Postgres driver only) (default 3m0s)